shmargum/vim-sass-colors/README.md

 ```
 ### Vim Options
 Disable by adding `autocmd BufReadPre,BufNewFile * let b:did_vim_sass_colors = 1` to your .vimrc before the `filetype plugin on` line.

-## Future Plans
-* Add support for hsl, hsla, and any other formats
-* Maybe port ruby to vimscript (ambitious)

 ## Notes
 * To get true 24-bit colors you should use a flavor of vim that supports the `termguicolors` option